brandonpearl/CS170-Final-Project/README.md

       and so we return the one that has the best score
 4. Sort by indegree ascdending, and outdegree descending, and retain if they lead to improvement.

+Algorithms Implemented - Brandon

+Like Josh's, my solve_instance will pick the best result of all algorithms within the .cpp file.

+1. Monte Carlo-style swapping: swap individual indices x times, but only perform the swap if the score improves.
+2. Frugal dynamic programming routine which performs a DP step on subproblems of size subSize or below.